DURATION – 15 Nights / 16 Days

 Ride Lhasa to Lhatse (Approx. 375 Km)

-We leave Lhasa today for another long ride. and ride towards Shigatse via the northern route.
-The route today is along the Friendship Highway and relatively straight forward and part of it is alongside the Yarlung Tsangpo (Brahmaputra River).
+We leave Lhasa today for another long ride towards Shigatse via the northern route.
+The route today is along the Friendship Highway and is relatively straight forward and part of it is alongside the Yarlung Tsangpo (Brahmaputra River).